 Find out how channel catfish compared to blue catfish in my article, Channel Catfish vs Blue Catfish: What’s The Difference?

-They established a list of best fish, good choices and ones to avoid based on their mercury levels.
-Therefore, does bass or catfish have more mercury?
+They established a list of best, good choices and ones to avoid based on their mercury levels.
+Therefore, which one has more mercury?

 Freshwater bass have higher levels of mercury than catfish.
 Catfish is listed on the FDA’s best choice of fish regarding mercury levels.
 Bass has been listed on some states advisory warnings in regards to high levels of mercury.

 If you’re pregnant, breast feeding or has a young child, Always check with a physician prior to eating new foods or changing your dietary habits.

 These mercury warnings can change over time or affect only a particular area or state.
 Please check with your local EPA and FDA for the current recommendations especially if you’re fishing 6.

 Check out the detailed comparison of the spotted and smallmouth in my article, Spotted vs Smallmouth: What’s The Difference?